-The skyscrapers cast shadows over me that were broken every now and then by sunlight.
+The skyscrapers cast shadows over me, broken every now and then by sunlight.
 I stopped and ate lunch at a Mellow Mushroom and then went window shopping.

 I stopped outside the library.
 The building had a few people in it.
 I assumed everyone was enjoying the weather outside.

-Pausing at the counter, I inquired as to where I could find the history and biography section.
+Pausing at the counter, I inquired on where I could find the history and biography section.
 The woman directed me to the lower, underground level.

 It was a bit dark in some areas where the lamps didn't reach.
 I found a book on the history of New Jersey and settled myself down in a chair.

-The library must have been next to the subway, because after a minute, the books and desks began to rattle and I could hear the train hurtle past.
+The library must have been next to the subway.
+Not a minute later, the books and desks began to rattle and I could hear the train hurtle past.
 It happened a few times, but not enough to annoy me.